What is the main source of law authorising this entity form?

 What are the majority and quorum requirements for decisions by the shareholders?
 Can they be varied or changed?

-There are 2 different types of meetings that Shareholders may convene and hold, depending on the issues they deal with: (i) Ordinary and (ii) Extraordinary meetings.
-These meetings may be held after a first or second call (if there is no quorum in the first one).
+There are two (2) different types of meetings that Shareholders may convene and hold, depending on the issues they deal with: (i) Ordinary and (ii) Extraordinary meetings.
+These meetings may be held with notice, or subsequent adjournment (if there is no quorum in the first one).

-The majority required in all meetings is the absolute majority of votes that may be issued by the present shareholders, unless the bylaws establish a higher number of votes.
+The majority required in all meetings is the absolute majority of votes that may be cast by the present shareholders, unless the bylaws establish a higher number of votes.

 Quorums of meetings vary depending on the type of meeting and the number of calls:

-• Quorum of ordinary meeting on the first call: majority of shareholders that represent the majority of issued shares with the right to vote.
+- Quorum of ordinary meeting on the first notice: Majority of shareholders that represent the majority of issued shares with the right to vote.

-• Quorum of ordinary meeting on the second call: majority of shareholders that represent the majority of shares with the right to vote present at the meeting.
+- Quorum of ordinary meeting reconvened on adjournment: Majority of shareholders that represent the majority of shares with the right to vote present at the meeting.

-• Quorum of extraordinary meeting on the first call: 60% of shares with right to vote, unless the bylaws establish a higher percentage.
+- Quorum of extraordinary meeting on the first notice: 60% of shares with right to vote, unless the bylaws establish a higher percentage.

 Any special governance regimes (e.g. depending on size, being listed at a stock exchange, or other criteria)?

-Yes.
-This is provided for SA’s under article 299 LGS.
-These include: (i) a private SA with share capital share of ARS 50,000,0000 (USD 502,512.5) or more; (ii) a private SA controlled by another company subject to mandatory surveillance; (iii) a private SA that is partially owned by the Argentine State; (iv) an SA operating a business with a public license; (v) operating capitalization and saving businesses; (vi) a public SA; and (vii) a SAU.
+Yes, this is provided for SA’s under article 299 LGS.
+These include: (i) A private SA with share capital share of ARS 2,000,000,000 (USD 2,000,000) or more; (ii) a private SA controlled by another company subject to mandatory surveillance (see below); (iii) a private SA that is partially owned by the Argentine State; (iv) an SA operating a business with a public license; (v) operating capitalisation and saving businesses; (vi) a public SA; and (vii) a SAU.

 In all the above cases, the SA’s fall under a mandatory surveillance regime:

-• They must appoint a regular syndic and an alternate syndic or Surveillance Body of at least 3 regular syndics and 3 alternate syndics (as applicable).
+- They must appoint a regular syndic and an alternate syndic or Surveillance Body of at least three (3) regular syndics and three (3) alternate syndics (as applicable).

 What are the periodic accounting obligations incumbent upon the entity?
 To whom must those accounts be submitted?